JAbelP/Animal-Crossing-Catch-calander/README.md

 things to come.
 •fish!

 •southern hemphispere

-•price (Nook prices, after hour prices, and Flick and cj prices)(Fishes) •where to find the fish or bug.
+•price (Nook prices, after hour prices, and Flick and cj prices)(Fishes)

+•where to find the fish.

 •suggestions on what to get